laynef/CustomSwiftWebFramework/README.md

 ## API Web Server
 This web server is built for your API which has all tools available to it.
-The server will handle all your security for the connections it makes to other servers such as your database, proxies, & admin UI panel
+The server will handle all your security for the connections it makes to other servers such as your database, proxies, & admin UI panel.
+And all the tools you need for a high performance API.

+Api Server Functionality
+- Multithreaded
+- ORMs
+- Clean Response handlers
+- Clean route declaration
+- Caching
+- Indexed Search
+- Websockets
+- Protocols
+- Multipart
+- Crypto
+- Security
+- Serialization
+- Headers
+- File System
+- Querystrings
+- DNS support

+## Deployment
+There are helpful tools for deployments.

+- AWS EC2
+- Docker
+- Heroku